iskornienko/find-and-center-with-lambda/README.md

 # Object detection and image processing with AWS Lambda
 This example illustrates how object detection and image manipulation can be implemented using Python on AWS Lambda.
-The code take an image, uses Tensorflow to detect any humans, and crops the image so that the human is in the middle of the picture.
+The code takes an image, uses Tensorflow to detect any humans, and crops the image so that the human is in the middle of the picture.

 ![Sample Image](https://github.com/iskornienko/find-and-center-with-lambda/blob/master/sample_image.png?raw=true)